PadmarajBhat/Scalable-Microservices-with-Kubernetes/Notes.md

   * containers can be run on any system which has the docker running without worrying about the environment docker is installed.

 * Tradition approach to install a software allows us to have one version and might not allow us to have multiple instances of the application.

+* Containers are like virtual machine but they are light weight.
+They run on the same os and hence light weight
+* Whenever, docker image is built and pushed , it goes to the public repository but that can be changed.
+Publishing a repository makes it available for pulling the image from anywhere, so that the decentralized server can leverage a single location for images.